brooklynrail/brooklynrail-platform/content/events/2020/07/susan-aberth-with-ann-mccoy.md

 ---
 title: Susan Aberth with Ann McCoy
-summary: Art historian, Susan Aberth will be in conversation with sculptor, painter, and art critic, Ann McCoy.
+summary: Art historian, Susan Aberth will discuss the work and life of Hilma af Klimt and Leonora Carrington with sculptor, painter, and art critic, Ann McCoy.
 We'll close with a poetry reading from Rodrigo Toscano.
 people:
   - person: susan-aberth
     event_bio: "Susan L. Aberth is the Edith C. Blum Professor of the Art History